CARPENTER V. U.S. & CELL-SITE LOCATION INFO — WHAT’S IT ALL ABOUT?

 WHAT DOES CARPENTER MEAN FOR THE FUTURE?

 Carpenter clearly informs police that they need a search warrant in the ordinary case if they are seeking at least 7 days of CSLI, but Carpenter does not make clear whether seeking 1 or 2 days, or 3 or 4, of CSLI also requires a search warrant.
 Still, police who want to be sure their evidence is usable will now seek a search warrant for any amount of CSLI in an ordinary case (no ongoing emergency or national security concern, etc.).
 But what about other kinds of personal information vacuumed up by private entities that police want to get their hands on?
 Carpenter reflects that a majority of the U.S. Supreme Court agreed what the Government did in Carpenter was a step too far.
 The implications apparently freaked-out a majority of 5, enough so they felt they had to step in and do something about it.
 Precedent leaned against finding that Carpenter had a reasonable expectation of privacy in information that he shared with his cell phone providers.
-But if Carpenter had no reasonable expectation of privacy in those records that might leave him– and all of us — with no Fourth Amendment protections against the Government looking into the history of our every movement, nearly at will, on the barest of pretenses.
+But if Carpenter had no reasonable expectation of privacy in those records, that might leave him– and all of us — with no Fourth Amendment protections against the Government looking into the history of our every movement, nearly at will, on the barest of pretenses.
 To forestall the advancement of that parade of horribles, the majority essentially told us they know an unreasonable search when they see one, and they see one here.
 Exactly where the line was crossed that made acquisition of the CSLI a search, the Court will not say, but the line was crossed.
 Will the Court be able to draw principled lines in future cases based on its Carpenter analysis?
-Or will the analysis lead to an incoherent series of judgement calls as to whether a reasonable expectation of privacy was breached in the given case?
+Or will the analysis lead to an incoherent series of judgement calls as to whether a reasonable expectation of privacy was breached in each given case?
 Time will tell.

 Don’t get me wrong, I am glad to have Carpenter’s small degree of protection from Government’s prying eyes.
 But Carpenter is not comforting.
 It reveals a seriously splintered Supreme Court struggling to deal with an age of electronic information gathering that threatens to make any expectation of any degree of privacy objectively absurd, forget unreasonable.
 Each of the four Carpenter dissenters wrote a separate dissent.
 With those dissents, the opinion runs 119 pages.
 Three dissenters join in the position that Fourth Amendment protections in persons, houses, papers and effects against unreasonable searches and seizures have nothing to do with business records containing personal information gathered and held by third parties.
 One Justice takes the separate position that the Katz reasonable expectation of privacy test has no support in the text or historical context of the Fourth Amendment and is a mistake that should be revisited in favor of returning to the Fourth Amendment’s specific, textual protections.
 Another writes separately to say he is concerned that Carpenter will wreak havoc on law enforcement’s ability to acquire records by subpoenaing them from third parties, instead requiring a showing of probable cause as a more general matter.
 Yet another Justice writes to suggest that the CSLI might be protected from unreasonable searches as a form of Carpenter’s “papers” or “effects” within the meaning of the Fourth Amendment’s text.
 In his view the textual, positive law analysis has been neglected in favor of the mistaken reasonable expectation of privacy analysis of Katz, and the majority opinion simply adds to the confusion that Katz has wrought.